shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/gdli-to-gdali-migration.md

 }
 ```

-### example for flight dates and budgeting - Legacy GDLI
+### Example for flight dates and budgeting - Legacy GDLI

 ```
 {